Why Your Business Needs Cloud Application in 2020?

 Well, I can think of Seven Reasons Why Your Business Needs Cloud Application.

 Save As Penny, Save A Dollar

-This applies to business with high usage of cloud.
-The more the business uses cloud, the more feasible it is to use their own cloud and vice versa.
+This applies to business with high usage of the cloud.
+The more the business uses the cloud, the more feasible it is to use its own cloud and vice versa.
 This is an important consideration to keep in mind.

 So why not roll out your own software and be solely responsible for the security of your own data.
 But yes, this will require plenty of resources and time to ensure that the company cloud is inaccessible to mischief mongers.

 Control freaks can have their data in their own hands!
 I love that idea.
 Businesses wanting this does not necessarily control freaks.
 If a business relies on a third party, it would have little control over how the cloud is used or how quickly it can be expanded.
 All major decisions lie with the business which can decide how large the cloud should be, how many users should be given access and how strong the security should be.
 Literally everything!

 Bend it Like Beckham